 Institutions fulfilling the general counterparty eligibility criteria specified in Section 2.1 may access the deposit facility.
-Access to the deposit facility is granted through the national central bank in the Member State in which the institution is established.
-Access to the deposit facility is granted only on days when TARGET2 is open9.
+Access to the deposit facility is granted through the NCB in the Member State in which the institution is established.
+Access to the deposit facility is granted only on days when TARGET2 is open (26).

-To be granted access to the deposit facility, the counterparty must send a request to the national central bank in the Member State in which the counterparty is established.
-For the national central bank to process the request on the same day in TARGET2, the request must be received by the national central bank at the latest 15 minutes following the TARGET2 closing time, which is, as a general rule, 6 p.m.
-ECB time (CET)^{10, 11}.
+To be granted access to the deposit facility, the counterparty must send a request to the NCB in the Member State in which the counterparty is established.
+For the NCB to process the request on the same day in TARGET2, the request must be received by the NCB at the latest 15 minutes following the TARGET2 closing time, which is, as a general rule, 6 p.m.
+ECB time (CET) (27), (28).
 The deadline for requesting access to the deposit facility is postponed by an additional 15 minutes on the last Eurosystem business day of a reserve maintenance period.
 The request must specify the amount to be deposited under the facility.